MicrosoftTranslator/DocumentTranslation/docs/index.md

 ##### Translator resource key and name

 You can use an existing paid Azure Translator resource.
-Document translation will not work with the free subscription.
+Document translation will not work with a free Translator resource.
 If you don't have a Translator resource, create one:

 ------------------------------